 Research and development expenses increased by \$1,314,235, or 258%, for the year ended December 31, 2024 when compared to research and development expenses for the year ended December 31, 2023.
 During 2024, the increase in research and development costs are primarily associated with a repeat-dose toxicology study of APTN-101 that began in late 2023.
-Costs incurred during the year ended December 31, 2023 consist primarily of costs related to the execution of the Duke License that was determined to be IPR&D acquired in an asset transaction.
+All expenses for the year ended December 31, 2024 were incurred with third-party service providers.
+Costs incurred during the year ended December 31, 2023 consist primarily of costs related to the execution of the Duke License that was determined to be IPR&D acquired in an asset transaction of approximately \$340,000 including the issuance of Private Adaptin common stock and repayment of patent costs incurred to date.
 These costs were expensed as the technology has not received regulatory approval for marketing and, absent obtaining such approval, has no established alternative future use.
+Additionally, we incurred expenses of approximately \$170,000 related to services provided by third-parties for preclinical development activity.